wmakley/firebird-2.5-cs-docker/README.md

 # Firebird 2.5.8 Classic Docker Image

+To be used only for archeological purposes, and not to be considered secure in any way.
+Based on phusion/baseimage because I need something closer to a full init environment to make sure this works easily.
+Working is the goal, slimness is not.

 ## Environment Variables

 * `ISC_PASSWORD` is required if you do not provide your own security2.fdb, and will be used to set the sysdba password on startup and create security2.fdb.